 Also, you might want to know how to manipulate your one-rep max to elicit various changes to your body.

-This article will lift the lid on this interesting topic, provide you with several ways to determine your one rep max, and also discuss why you may want to use alternative weight prescription methods in your workouts.
+This article lifts the lid on this interesting topic, provides you with several ways to determine your one-rep max, and discusses why you may want to use alternative weight prescription methods in your workouts.

 One Rep Max Definition